 - Water leaking over the drain pan before the switch gets tripped

-- Debris clogging the drain line coming from the pan - it shuts the system off before the pan fills up.
+- Debris clogs the drain line coming from the pan – it shuts the system off before the pan fills up.

 - Installation mishaps – it’s a lot harder to install the wet switch incorrectly.

 It is more expensive than a float switch, but it’s worth it.
 If you’ve ever seen a home damaged by a leaky air conditioner, you’ll likely agree.

 We still install a float switch inside the drain line.

 You don’t want a situation where the drain pan even comes close to filling up.
 With a standard pan/float switch installation, a lot of water can leak out before the float switch turns the system off (assuming it works properly).
 The wet switch keeps that from happening.
 And yet, we still install a float switch inside the drain line – it’s like a second line of defense.